lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     Sys.getenv('PUB_PATH')
     ~~~

-In the same way as above, you can add two other important constants to the *R* environment file:
+In the same way as above, you can add other important constants to the *R* environment file:
   - as we've already noticed earlier, you should be cautious on how packages are installed, if you don't want to end up with lots of duplications, different versions and incompatibility.
 To overcome this situation, we define a common shared location for the packages to be stored, as a subfolder of our *public* repository.
 The line to add in the configuration file is the following:
     ~~~
     R_LIBS_USER = '/usr/local/share/public/R_library'